-Auckland International Airport has actually improved their baggage handling through the use of a simple lean six sigma strategy – as soon as the plane is on blocks, the cargo doors are opened and the bags are taken out even before passengers have started moving.
+Auckland International Airport has improved their baggage handling through the use of a simple lean six sigma strategy – as soon as the plane is on blocks, the cargo doors are opened, and the bags are taken out even before passengers have started moving.
 According to an Auckland International Airport executive, redefining baggage handling has reduced five minutes of off millions of passenger trips which translates to incredible cost savings for the Airport and for the Airlines that operate out of that airport.
-This process improvement technique can also lower down the cost of parking and air conditioner that airlines incur while the plane is being unloaded while at the same time decreasing the airplanes turn-around time, maximizing the airline’s flight time and decreasing scheduling issues.
+This process improvement technique can also lower down the cost of parking and air conditioner that airlines incur while the plane is being unloaded while at the same time decreasing the airplanes turn-around time, maximizing the airline’s flight time and declining scheduling issues.

 The ending of the VivaColombia case sets the stage around the December 2015 Board of Directors meeting in which the decision on the future path of the company was going to be determined: to expand or to consolidate.
-Both projects had basically the same initial capital investment of $1 million dollars and a decision of the path moving forward was to be determined.
+Both projects had the same initial capital investment of $1 million and a decision of the path moving forward was to be determined.

 The two options

-- Option 2: Consolidating operations locally had a lower risk, lower reward than expanding into the Brazilian market but the efficiencies that would come about consolidation were integral to the company’s ability to expand in the future.
+- Option 2: Consolidating operations locally had a lower risk, lower reward than expanding into the Brazilian market but the efficiencies that would come about consolidation were integral to the company’s ability to develop in the future.

 Expanding to Brazil would bring an array of changes to the operations and the business model since they would have to hire more staff in Brazil and also, they would need to purchase a different type of aircraft, the Airbus A350-800 XMB.
 The need for a new aircraft type was due to plane size.
 A350-800 XMB had the cabin space and comfort needed for these now long-haul flights from Colombia to Brazil.
 The experience in an A320 on this long of duration would most likely be dissatisfactory to their average customer.
 Changes of these nature would further disrupt the business model as they are trying to expand into new markets which could cause a detrimental effect to the Colombia-based operation.

-It’s in VivaColombia’s best interest to consolidate operations locally in order to solidify its market position and help reduce customer dissatisfaction.
-Market research had shown that by consolidating operations they would reduce their customer dissatisfaction by 15% which would translate into doubling up their demand year over year for the next three consecutive years.
+It’s in VivaColombia’s best interest to consolidate operations locally to solidify its market position and help reduce customer dissatisfaction.
+Market research had shown that by consolidating services, they would reduce their customer dissatisfaction by 15%, which would translate into doubling up their demand year over year for the next three consecutive years.
 Failure to consolidate would have meant that their satisfaction score would’ve stayed stagnant with increases in demand of 8% year over year for the next three consecutive years.
 With low-cost carriers coming into the Colombian market, it is imperative for VivaColombia to gain an advantage over the newcomers.